Flow battery: History

-The zinc–bromine flow battery (Zn–Br_{2}) was the original flow battery.
+The zinc–bromine flow battery (Zn\sBr2) was the original flow battery.
 John Doyle file patent on September 29, 1879.
 Zn-Br2 batteries have relatively high specific energy, and were demonstrated in electric cars in the 1970s.

 Walther Kangro, an Estonian chemist working in Germany in the 1950s, was the first to demonstrate flow batteries based on dissolved transition metal ions: Ti–Fe and Cr–Fe.
 After initial experimentations with Ti–Fe redox flow battery (RFB) chemistry, NASA and groups in Japan and elsewhere selected Cr–Fe chemistry for further development.
 Mixed solutions (i.e. comprising both chromium and iron species in the negolyte and in the posolyte) were used in order to reduce the effect of time-varying concentration during cycling.

 In the late 1980s, Sum, Rychcik and Skyllas-Kazacos at the University of New South Wales (UNSW) in Australia demonstrated vanadium RFB chemistry UNSW filed several patents related to VRFBs, that were later licensed to Japanese, Thai and Canadian companies, which tried to commercialize this technology with varying success.

 Organic redox flow batteries emerged in 2009.

 In 2022, Dalian, China began operating a 400 MWh, 100 MW vanadium flow battery, then the largest of its type.

 Sumitomo Electric has built flow batteries for use in Taiwan, Belgium, Australia, Morocco and California.
 Hokkaido's flow battery farm was the biggest in the world when it opened in April 2022—until China deployed one eight times larger that can match the output of a natural gas plant.